top of page

 Beach Music

-Remember the pounding sounds of waves crashing on the beach?
-This is the music that travels to your ancient soul.
+Rember the pounding base thunder of waves crashing on the beach.
+This is the music that travels with our ancient soul.
 Narrowing my focus into the scene, I watch every drop rise in the air and fall to the foaming sand.
-My line of sight skips off the high arch of the wave, wisps deep into the perspective’s horizon line.
-The musical chorus plays repeatedly—the soft thunder and the wet crash.
+My line of sight skips off the arch of the wave and wisps deep into the perspective’s horizon line.
+The musical chorus plays repeatedly, the soft thunder and wet crash.
 I stare over my white toes while the music plays on.

 _______